Computational-science-based-on-HPC/Physics_LIB/README.md

 - - - -
 ## Description ##
-**libphysics** is a physics library that simulates various physics calculations as _parallelelized_ and _seriallized_ implementations to obtain optimal performance and results.
+**Physics LIB** is a physics library that simulates various physics calculations as _parallelelized_ and _seriallized_ implementations to obtain optimal performance and results.
 - - - -
 ## Simulations ##
 ### 1- Damped spring motion ###